Cross-Platform Learnable Fuzzy Gain-Scheduled Proportional-Integral-Derivative Controller Tuning via Physics-Constrained Meta-Learning and Reinforcement Learning Adaptation: Related Work

 Classical PID tuning methods can be categorized into model-free and model-based approaches.
 Model-free methods provide heuristic tuning formulas but often yield suboptimal performance.
 Model-based methods require accurate system identification—a non-trivial task for complex robotic systems, especially when facing external disturbances and parameter uncertainties \cite{zhang2024disturbance}.

-Recent optimization-based approaches employ genetic algorithms \cite{gaing2004particle}, particle swarm optimization \cite{trelea2003particle}, and Bayesian optimization \cite{berkenkamp2016safe} to search for optimal PID parameters.
+Recent optimization-based approaches employ genetic algorithms \cite{gaing2004particle}, particle swarm optimization \cite{trelea2003particle}, and Bayesian optimization \cite{berkenkamp2016safe} to search for optimized LF-PID parameters.
 While effective, these methods are computationally expensive and must be repeated for each new platform, limiting their scalability.